cloudsigma/pycloudsigma/README.md

 ### Reading Meta Data

 CloudSigma supports the notion of exposing meta data to guests.
-Using the Python library, this can be done very easily. **Please note** that you do not need to provide any credentials (or information) in `~/.cloudsigma.conf` in order to use this feature.
-This data is read directly from `/dev/ttyS1`.
+Using the Python library, this can be done very easily. **Please note** that you do not need `~/.cloudsigma.conf` in order to use this feature, as the data is read directly from `/dev/ttyS1`.
 More information on how to this works can be found [here](https://lvs.cloudsigma.com/docs/server_context.html#setting-up-the-virtual-serial-port).

 By default, various system information is exposed, but it is also possible to push user-defined data, such as an SSH-key to the guest.